seanskggo/tictactoe/README.md

 Prototype of this project was created using Python3 and PyQt5 and is available in my other repository at:

 https://github.com/seanskggo72/tic-tac-toe-AI

-## About the Trademark

-Quikk is the app's trademark and was created with my long time colleague (A current computer science student at Macquarie University).
-We are aiming to develop small mobile and web apps to hone our skills while providing free software for the general public.
-## Design and Dependencies

 * Button design